containers/podman/docs/source/markdown/podman-container-runlabel.1.md

 % podman-container-runlabel(1)

 ## NAME
-podman-container-runlabel - Executes a command as described by a container image label
+podman-container-runlabel - Executes a command as described by a container-image label

 ## SYNOPSIS
 **podman container runlabel** [*options*] *label* *image* [*arg...*]

 ## DESCRIPTION
-**podman container runlabel** reads the provided `LABEL` field in the container IMAGE and executes the provided value for the label as a command.
-If this field does not exist, `podman container runlabel` will just exit.
+**podman container runlabel** reads the specified `label` of the `image` and executes it as command on the host.
+If the label does not exist, Podman will exit with an error.
+Additional arguments will be appended to the command.

-If the container image has a LABEL INSTALL instruction like the following:

-`LABEL INSTALL /usr/bin/podman run -t -i --rm \${OPT1} --privileged -v /:/host --net=host --ipc=host --pid=host -e HOST=/host -e NAME=\${NAME} -e IMAGE=\${IMAGE} -e CONFDIR=/etc/\${NAME} -e LOGDIR=/var/log/\${NAME} -e DATADIR=/var/lib/\${NAME} \${IMAGE} \${OPT2} /bin/install.sh \${OPT3}`

-`podman container runlabel` will set the following environment variables for use in the command:

-If the container image does not have the desired label, an error message will be displayed along with a non-zero return code.
-If the image is not found in local storage, Podman will attempt to pull it first.

-**LABEL**
-The label name specified via the command.
+Historically, container images describe the contents (e.g., layers) and how a container runtime (e.g., crun(1) or runc(1)) should execute the container.
+For instance, an image may set the environment and the command in its configuration.
+However, a container image cannot directly specify how a container engine such as Podman should execute it.
+For instance, an image configuration does not include information about log drivers, namespaces or which capabilities it needs to run correctly.

+`podman container runlabel` addresses the limitation of container images in a simple yet efficient way.
+Podman will read the contents of the label and interpret it as a command that will be executed on the host.
+This way an image can describe exactly how it should be executed by Podman.
+For instance, a label with the content `/usr/bin/podman run -d --pid=host --privileged \${IMAGE}` instructs the image to be executed in a detached, privileged container that is using the PID namespace of the host.
+This lifts the self-description of a container image from "what" to "how".

+Please note that the `runlabel` command is intended to be run in trusted environments exclusively.
+Using the command on untrusted images is not recommended.

+## VARIABLES

+The contents of a label may refer to the following variables which will be substituted while processing the label.

 **IMAGE**
-Image name specified via the command.

-**SUDO_UID**
-The `SUDO_UID` environment variable.
-This is useful with the podman `-u` option for user space tools.
-If the environment variable is not available, the value of `/proc/self/loginuid` is used.

-**SUDO_GID**
-The `SUDO_GID` environment variable.
-This is useful with the podman `-u` option for user space tools.
-If the environment variable is not available, the default GID of the value for `SUDO_UID` is used.
-If this value is not available, the value of `/proc/self/loginuid` is used.

-Any additional arguments will be appended to the command.
+The name of the image.
+When executing `podman container runlabel label fedora` the `IMAGE` variable will be replaced with `fedora`.
+Valid formats are `IMAGE`, `$IMAGE`, `${IMAGE}` and `=IMAGE`.

+**NAME**
+As specified by the `--name` option.
+The format is identical to the one of the IMAGE attribute.

+**PWD**
+Will be replaced with the current working directory.

 ## OPTIONS
 #### **--authfile**=*path*

-Path of the authentication file.
+Path of the containers-auth.json(5) file.
 Default is ${XDG\_RUNTIME\_DIR}/containers/auth.json, which is set using `podman login`.
 If the authorization state is not found there, $HOME/.docker/config.json is checked, which is set using `docker login`.

 Note: You can also override the default path of the authentication file by setting the REGISTRY\_AUTH\_FILE environment variable. `export REGISTRY_AUTH_FILE=path`

 #### **--display**

 Display the label's value of the image having populated its environment variables.
 The runlabel command will not execute if --display is specified.

 #### **--cert-dir**=*path*

 Use certificates at *path* (\*.crt, \*.cert, \*.key) to connect to the registry.
 Please refer to containers-certs.d(5) for details.
 (This option is not available with the remote Podman client)

 #### **--creds**=*[username[:password]]*

 The [username[:password]] to use to authenticate with the registry if required.
 If one or both values are not supplied, a command line prompt will appear and the value can be entered.
 The password is entered without echo.

 #### **--help**, **-h**
 Print usage statement

 #### **--name**, **-n**=*name*

 Use this name for creating content for the container.
-NAME will default to the IMAGENAME if it is not specified.
+If not specified, name defaults to the name of the image.

 #### **--quiet**, **-q**